 This project challenges this relationship and instead treats nature, and more specifically, the growth of trees and their roots, as something to be revealed rather than hidden and avoided.
 Over time, degradation and decay will happen regardless of how well people design things to prevent it.
 This project is not about giving in to decay, but rather about creating systems, aesthetics, and structures which can embrace it in new and interesting ways.

-Design, research, and prototyping with the School of Architecture, Planning and Landscape (SAPL), University of Calgary, including Graham Livesey, Ryan Cook.
-2015.
+Created Ryan Cook with Graham Livesey.
+School of Architecture, Planning and Landscape (SAPL), University of Calgary, 2015.